sime2408/scrapalot-research-assistant/README.md

 Please note that this `client_secrets.json` file contains sensitive information that could allow others to impersonate your application, so you should not share it or check it into version control.

-To enable Google Drive service you need to follow these steps:
+To enable Google Drive service, you need to follow these steps:

 * Visit the URL, something like https://console.developers.google.com/apis/api/drive.googleapis.com/overview?project=scrapalot-research-assistant.
 * If you're not already signed in to your Google account, you'll be asked to sign in.